 January 12, 2018

-The new Tax Cuts and Jobs Act introduces sweeping changes that will affect individuals, businesses, and non-profit organizations.
+The 2017 Tax Cuts and Jobs Act introduces sweeping changes that will affect individuals, businesses, and non-profit organizations.
 Here are 10 key items that are likely to impact high-net-worth individuals:

 1. Tax Brackets Adjusted